 5. Enable a caching plugin

 The first time you land on a mobile website, the elements on the page you visit are stored on the user’s device.
 The next time you visit the site, your browser can load the page much faster and fewer HTTP requests need to be made to your server.

 This happens because part of the content is already downloaded and stored – your browser makes a copy of the elements to display after the first load and serves that version to subsequent users.
 The process is known as browser caching.

 There are a lot of caching plugins that will help you enable browser caching and reduce load times.
 Here’s a post of the top WordPress caching plugins and how to choose the best one for your site.

 If your site is having loading issues because of its many installed plugins, note that a caching plugin will not solve this problem.
-Remember to keep your WordPress plugins updated and disable all those that that are unnecessary.
+Remember to keep your WordPress plugins updated and disable all those that are unnecessary.